-Hypothesis 4 (Complements-Voting).
+Hypothesis 4 (Complements Voting).
 Voters who perceive vote buying and local public goods provision as complements are less likely to vote against vote-buying candidates.

 The above hypotheses illuminate a possible causal mechanism explaining the relationship between voter income and propensity to engage in vote buying.
-As González-Ocantos, Kiewiet de Jonge & Nickerson (2014) assert, perhaps wealthier voters are better educated and therefore better able to understand the tradeoff between vote-buying transfers today and public goods tomorrow - the "system-wide problems with vote buying" (González-Ocantos, Kiewiet de Jonge & Nickerson 2014, p.
+As Gonzalez Ocantos et al. (2014) assert, perhaps wealthier voters are better educated and therefore better able to understand the tradeoff between vote-buying transfers today and public goods tomorrow-the "systemwide problems with vote buying" (Gonzalez Ocantos et al., 2014, p.
 201).
 Or perhaps wealthier voters and poor voters hold similar beliefs about the substitution or complementarity of vote buying and public goods provision, but wealthier voters are willing and able to refuse benefits to "take a stand" against vote buying at the polls.
 Unlike the macro-structural work, micro-empirical findings on the role of wealth and vote-buying distaste are clearly mixed, but nevertheless worth testing.
 These considerations lead to the following interaction hypotheses: